Everything you need to know about low testosterone

 What causes low testosterone?

-Secondary hypogonadism occurs when testosterone production falls as a result of problems with the hypothalamus or pituitary glands which regulate testosterone production.
+Secondary hypogonadism occurs when testosterone production falls as a result of problems with the glands that regulate testosterone production.
 Rarely, tumours can cause pressure on the glands which can affect their ability to produce the hormones which stimulate the testes to produce testosterone.

 Other causes of low testosterone include: